CONTENTS

 To keep this page small and fast, questions & discussion about this post can be found on another page here.

-- When possible, try to avoid the use of blood products to “fix labs” in a patient with asymptomatic DIC (although this may be warranted for profoundly low platelet count or fibrinogen level).
+- When possible, try to avoid the use of blood products to “fix labs” in a patient with asymptomatic DIC (although this may be warranted for a profoundly low platelet count or fibrinogen level).

 - Sepsis-associated DIC generally causes patients to be prothrombotic.
 Therefore, holding DVT prophylaxis for patients with mild-moderate thrombocytopenia (e.g., platelet count >30,000) may be inadvisable.